 Currently, I am working on a number of projects, such as the utility of different three-dimensional imaging modalities in neurosurgical research and education and the Endoscopic Endonasal approach to the Meckel’s Cave.
 I am also involved in cadaveric dissections at the Lab under the mentorship and guidance of Dr. Benet, which has enabled me to gain hands-on surgical experience along with increasing my knowledge of Neuroanatomy.

-“…love, enthusiasm, and constant encouragement of exploring uncharted territories allows each of us to break mental barriers of thinking, challenge each other’s beliefs, and see the bigger picture more clearly. “learn more
+“…love, enthusiasm, and constant encouragement of exploring uncharted territories allows each of us to challenge each other to see beyond traditional ways of thinking in order to innovate. “learn more

 Hello, my name is Sonia Yousef.
 I am a graduate of UC Berkeley’s Haas School of Business, with a Bachelor’s Degree in Business Administration.
 My work with non-profit organizations serving compassionate assistance to disadvantaged communities solidified medicine as the future for me.
 My fascination with the intellectual and technical pressures of surgically dealing with the brain has made the Skull Base and Cerebrovascular Lab my second home for learning.